sharriet/code-together/tutorial-2/README.md

         # return the 'title' property of all the objects as a list
         for d in data:
             print(d["title"])
 - To close the python interactive shell: `Ctrl+D`
 - For more operations, refer to the [examples here](https://www.geeksforgeeks.org/read-json-file-using-python/)

-+ If less than 50 mins have passed, move onto [Tutorial 3](../tutorial-3/) which will get you started on your class implementation using the Test Driven Development (TDD) with the pytest framework
+&#10140; **If** less than 50 mins have passed, move onto [Tutorial 3](../tutorial-3/) which will get you started on your class implementation using Test Driven Development (TDD) with the pytest framework.

-+ After **50 mins**, irrespective of where you get up to, return here and complete Steps 3-5
+&#10140; **After 50 mins**, irrespective of where you have got up to, procede to Step 3.

 ## Step 3: Sync your work